 ← Back to Resources

 Suggested Citation:

 This issue brief was developed at the Harvard T.H.
 Chan School of Public Health in collaboration with the Salt Lake County Health Department through participation in the Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES) Learning Collaborative Partnership.
 This brief is intended for educational use only.
+Funded by The JPB Foundation.
+Results are those of the authors and not the funders.

+← Back to Resources